lfiweb/jsonstat-phpviz/README.md

 Install with `composer require lfiweb/jsonstat-phpviz` or add it to your composer.json

 ## Dependencies
 None.
-But if you want to export the table in the MS Excel format, you need PhpSpreadsheet.
+But if you want to export the table in the ODF Spreadsheet (ods) or MS Excel format (xlsx), you need PhpSpreadsheet.
 You can install it with `composer require phpoffice/phpspreadsheet`.

 ## JSON-stat rendering rules
 The renderer applies the following rules when generating a html table: